Shrimp, rice, and golden shiitake mushrooms in a broth flavored with onion, garlic, ginger, chili powder, paprika, turmeric, and lime.

 - Heat oil and butter in a large, heavy bottom saucepan or dutch oven over medium heat until the butter is melted.
 Add the diced onion and sliced mushrooms, and cook, stirring frequently, until the onions are soft and translucent, and the mushrooms are golden brown.

-- While the onion cooks, add the minced garlic, ginger, chili powder, paprika, turmeric, 1 tsp salt and 1 tsp pepper to a small bowl.
+- While the onion cooks, add the minced garlic, ginger, chili powder, paprika, turmeric, 1 teaspoon salt and 1 teaspoon pepper to a small bowl.
 Add to the saucepan with the softened onion and cook for 1 minute longer.

 - Add the broth, fish sauce, diced tomatoes, and rice.
 Cover the pot, let the liquid come back to a boil, then reduce the heat to low - maintining a gentle simmer.
 Let simmer, covered, stirring every once in a while, until the rice is tender.